 If humans were rational (which they’re not, either individually or in groups) then the FTSE 100’s price history would look something like the blue “Rational Path”.

 That Rational Path shows the market price increasing gradually, in line with the gradual increase in average profits and dividends generated by the 100 companies which make up the FTSE 100.

 But humans are not rational and so rather than a smooth increase in market value we saw multiple greed-driven bubbles followed by multiple fear-driven crashes.

-However, after 20 years of steady growth the FTSE 100’s long-term average profits and dividends have increased to the point where today’s FTSE 100 value of 6,300 is not only not expensive, but is instead positively cheap.
+However, after 20 years of steady growth, the FTSE 100’s long-term average profits and dividends have increased to the point where today’s FTSE 100 value of 6,300 is not only not expensive, it’s positively cheap.